-Tutorial with step by step photos of how to make a pumpkin keg.
-This easy to make pumpkin keg is the perfect way to add festive flare and pumpkin flavor to all your fall parties!Hi ya’ll!
+This easy to make pumpkin keg is the perfect way to add festive flare to your fall and holiday parties – plus add pumpkin flavor to your beef!
+This simple tutorial includes full step by step photos of how to carve a pumpkin keg!Hi ya’ll!
 Hope you are parched, because it’s thirsty Thursday and I have a fantastically fun blog post for you today.

 How to make a pumpkin keg

 Since this is a tutorial, this post is going to be light on words and laden with photos.
 Besides, I figured I would give you guys a break from hearing me ramble on for once.

 Have you guys seen a pumpkin keg before?
 If not, supa sweet!
 I am stoked to be introducing you to a fabulous fall entertaining idea.
 If you have, well, one can never see, drink, or provide enough beer! 😉